Akshara-sarode/-E-Commerce-Revenue-Product-Analytics/README.md

 ## 📊 E-Commerce Revenue & Product Analytics
-This project demonstrates how SQL and Power BI can be used together to uncover deep business insights from a real-world UK-based e-commerce dataset.
+This project demonstrates how SQL and Power BI can be combined to uncover in-depth business insights from a real-world UK-based e-commerce dataset.
 By performing exploratory analysis and interactive visual storytelling, it captures patterns in product performance, customer behavior, order value, and sales trends.

 ## 🚀 Project Goals
 - Strengthen SQL and data analytics skills using real-world retail data